The Hinesville Bank v. Pony Express Courier Corp. , 868 F.2d 1532 ( 1989 )

 Pony Express Courier Corporation (Pony Express) provides courier services for banks and other financial institutions to transport non-negotiable documents inexpensively.
 Prior to the advent of ground courier services, banks and financial institutions shipped non-negotiable documents by mail or armored car service.

-Pony Express provided ground courier services for the Hinesville Bank at Hinesville, Georgia.
+Pony Express provided ground courier services for the Hinesville Bank at Hines-ville, Georgia.
 Pony Express computed the cost of the service on a weight-based fee.
-The arrangement between Pony Express and the Hinesville Bank required that Pony Express pick up a courier bag containing the bank's "cash letter" and related materials (cash letter) for next day delivery to the Citizens and Southern National Bank (C & S) in Atlanta, Georgia.1
+The arrangement between Pony Express and the Hinesville Bank required that Pony Express pick up a courier bag containing the bank’s “cash letter” and related materials (cash letter) for next day delivery to the Citizens and Southern National Bank (C & S) in Atlanta, Georgia.1

 On September 19, 1986, the Hinesville Bank prepared its $767,425.93 cash letter bag for shipment.
 Pony Express picked up the cash letter, signed the waybill, and left a copy for the Hinesville Bank; but, Pony Express lost the cash letter bag before it reached the C & S Bank in Atlanta.

 The Hinesville Bank maintained records to reconstruct cash letters if a cash letter was lost in transit or otherwise unavailable for redemption.2 The Hinesville Bank used a microfilm camera to photograph each instrument comprising the cash letter before releasing it for shipment.
 On September 19, 1986, however, the microfilm proved to be indecipherable.
 In the absence of decipherable microfilm, the Hinesville Bank reviewed deposit receipts and contacted customers to inquire about the origins of checks that had been credited to their accounts.
 The Hinesville Bank asked its customers to tender duplicate instruments when it was able to identify the drafters.
-Although the Hinesville Bank reconstructed and recovered a significant portion of the lost instruments, it failed to recover items with a total value of $302,669.31.3
+Although the Hinesville Bank reconstructed and recovered a significant portion of the lost instruments, it failed to recover *1534items with a total value of $302,669.31.3

 PROCEDURAL HISTORY

-On September 10, 1987, the Hinesville Bank filed this diversity action against Pony Express, a Delaware corporation, to recover the value of the lost instruments, expenses associated with reconstruction, and lost interest, which totalled $335,219.45.
+On September 10, 1987, the Hinesville Bank filed this diversity action against Pony Express, a Delaware corporation, to recover the value of the lost instruments, expenses associated with reconstruction, and lost interest, which totalled $335,-219.45.
 Pony Express filed its answer and denied liability.
 The parties entered a consolidated pretrial order, and the Hinesville Bank filed a motion to strike and/or for summary judgment.
-On March 24, 1988, the district court granted summary ment to the Hinesville Bank on liability and damages, but denied attorney's fees.
+On March 24, 1988, the district court granted summary judgment to the Hinesville Bank on liability and damages, but denied attorney’s fees.

 On April 1, 1988, Pony Express filed a motion to alter or amend judgment based, in part, upon the Hinesville Bank’s failure to provide competent evidence in support of its damages.
 The district court granted Pony Express’s motion, deleted that portion of its prior order which addressed the amount of damages, and directed the Hinesville Bank to submit evidence supporting the exact sums claimed.
 The Hinesville Bank filed its response to the court’s order, and Pony Express filed its objections.
 On May 2, 1988, the district court entered judgment awarding damages in the amount of $335,219.45.